Yankees vs. Marlins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- This season, New York has won one of its three games when it's the underdog by at least +145 on the moneyline.

-- Bookmakers have implied with the moneyline set for this matchup that the Yankees have a 40.8% chance of pulling out a win.
+- The Yankees have an implied moneyline win probability of 55.6% in this matchup.

-- New York's games have gone over the total in 52 of its 115 chances.
+- New York has played in 116 games with over/under set, and have combined with opponents to go over the total 52 times (52-59-5).

-- The Yankees are 6-6-0 against the spread in their 12 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!